Jsparrow/jsparrow.github.io/docs/README.md

 ---
-title: jSparrow Documentation
+title: What is jSparrow?
 ---

-# jSparrow
+# What is jSparrow?

 jSparrow is a tool that refactors Java code for you, powered by the Eclipse Java compiler.

 Based on a set of rules you can decide which improvements should be applied to your code base.
-These rules range from removing code smells to the introduction of lambda functionals.

-One of the latest additions is the usage of the [var keyword for local variables](/rules/local-variable-type-inference.html) to minimize the boilerplate code and increase readability.
+These rules include removing code smells, introducing lambda expressions, adding proper logging, and many many more.
+See also our [Rules](/rules/) page for more information!

+jSparrow is in active development and there are new rules released regularly.
+The latest changes are always linked in [The Latest New Features](#the-latest-new-features)!

+When it comes to refactoring, it is always important to have a measurable result.
+This is why we analyzed [50+ open source projects](github/statistics.html) and [Jenkins source code](/github/jenkins-statistics.html?p=jenkins-core) with jSparrow.
+The results are shown in the corresponding links.

-You can execute it as part of your development process as an Eclipse IDE plugin or integrate it seamlessly into your CI/CD pipeline as a Maven plugin.
+You can use jSparrow as part of your development process in the Eclipse IDE or integrate it seamlessly into your CI/CD pipeline as a Maven plugin.

 *Refactor your Java code.*
 *Improve the code quality.*